 If the two SH-2 CPUs weren’t enough, the console contains an additional coprocessor, the Saturn Control Unit or ‘SCU’ which is composed of two modules:

 - A DMA controller: Arbitrates access to WRAM across the three main buses without the intervention of the CPUs.

 - A DSP: Used as a fixed-point ‘geometry unit’.
 Compared to the SH-2, it does matrix/vectors calculations such as 3D transformations and lighting faster.
 However, it runs at half-speed and its instruction set is more complex.
 Moreover, it relies on the SH-2’s WRAM to fetch and store data (using the DMA).

-The SCU comes with 32 KB of SRAM for local use.
-It’s worth mentioning that the SCU can’t access WRAM-L.
+On the bright side, the SCU comes with 32 KB of SRAM for local use.
+On the bad side, the SCU can’t access WRAM-L.